hopeross/psrails-learning/README.md

 * Lesson 30 - Authentication
   * Alright, some meat on this one.
 But I got it to the point of signing in with email or username.
 And it's pretty
   * cool how there's an instance method to deal with the encryption password validation nightmare
+* Lesson 31 - Current User
+  * Is it weird that I'm finding this to be fun?
 *